5 steps for distracted driving prevention

 You’ve seen this behavior before.
 You’re driving along, everyone moving at the speed limit, when inexplicably the car in front of you suddenly decelerates.
 You put on the brakes and get ready to change lanes, but then they speed up again – then slow down.

-When you pass, you see they are looking inside the car, leaning sideways to reach something, or their eyes are downcast.
+When you pass, you see they are looking inside the car, leaning sideways to reach something, or their eyes are downcast at their phone.
 A distracted driver.

-Even if you don’t drive, as a pedestrian, distracted driving still affects you because crossing the street becomes more dangerous.
-Riding as a passenger also becomes more dangerous.
+Distracted driving affects all of us – drivers, passengers, pedestrians, and bicyclists.
 Even if you hardly ever let yourself become distracted when you drive, another distracted driver could be putting you at risk.

-But the truth is, most of us become distracted now and then, and our mobile phones hold most of the blame.
+But the truth is, most of us become distracted now and then, and our mobile phones are usually to blame.
 We know it’s dangerous.
-We’re frustrated when we see others do it, and yet … it’s difficult to not look or respond.
-It’s addictive.
-Literally.
+We’re frustrated when we see others do it, and yet it’s difficult to not look at our phones or to respond.
+It’s literally addictive.

-The good news is there’s something each of us can do to make the world a safer place by working toward distracted driving prevention.
+The good news is that there’s something each of us can do to make the world a safer place by working toward distracted driving prevention.
 If you’re involved in the transportation industry, you’re even more well-equipped to take on this challenge.

 Take these five steps to help end distracted driving

 - Know the facts.
 Understanding the enormity of this issue, the hard facts, will give you purpose and help you recruit others in your organization and communities to step up and take action to make a difference.
-Start with this free whitepaper on distracted driving.
+Start by reading our latest whitepaper on distracted driving.

 - Quantify the problem.
 Essentially, you’re zeroing in on your own situation.
 If you are an insurance provider, distracted driving is causing more claims.
 If you’re in the business of sharing economy, distracted driving is pushing up costs and losses.
 Quantify these costs and losses so you have a baseline and can set goals for improvement.

 - Analyze driver behavior.
 What situations, beliefs, or combinations of both are influencing drivers to become distracted?
 Look at driver behavior in the real world for insights that can lead to solutions.